wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.02 =
+* New: The **"checked on top" option for checklist-style taxonomy meta boxes** can be set or cleared on the Settings/Media Library Assistant General tab.
 * New: An enhanced array of "CAMERA"-related fields is provided as part of the EXIF metadata.
 They contain more attractive and useful versions of "ExposureBiasValue", "ExposureTime", "Flash", "FNumber", "FocalLength" and "ShutterSpeed".
 * New: For mapping rules and `[mla_gallery]`, **"timestamp", "date" and "fraction" format options** can be used to format IPTC/EXIF metadata values, custom fields and other Data Sources.
 * New: For `[mla_gallery]`, `parent_name` (slug) and `parent_permalink` have been added to the Attachment-specific substitution parameters for the markup template Item part.